Ex-MSU Dean Who Oversaw Larry Nassar Is Found Guilty Of Multiple Charges

 The sexual conduct charge was a part of that.
 A former student, Jessica Neuroth, testified that Strampel grabbed her buttocks while at a scholarship dinner in 2014.
 A key issue at trial was whether Strampel had a "corrupt intent."

 Michigan Assistant Attorney General Danielle Hagaman-Clark, who led the case against Strampel, argued during her opening statement and closing arguments that he maintained a powerful position at MSU and held the future of these women in his hands.
-She said Strampel fully comprehended the weight of sexually harassing statements such as "How many of your classmates are virgins" and "I own you."
+She said Strampel fully comprehended the weight of sexually harassing statements such as "How many of your classmates are virgins?" and "I own you."

 "Absolute power corrupts absolutely," Hagaman-Clark told the jury.